 The World Affairs Challenge allows middle and high school students to explore different aspects of international affairs, develop leadership skills, network with various professionals, expand their career goals, and to realize the impact and positive power of their ideas, voices and projects.
 Are you a student or know one who might be interested?
 Find out how WAC could transform your educational trajectory.
 WHY WAC?

 FOR THE LOCAL (AND GLOBAL) COMMUNITY

 When young people get inspired, motivated and empowered the whole world wins!
 Individuals may volunteer as mentors, guiding students through their project development.
 Professionals may sign up to judge and provide constructive feedback to the participants about their presentation skills and ideas, in order to help them improve and grow.
 Local and international businesses and nonprofits can become community partners to help spread the word about their cause and to give WAC participants hands-on experience.
 Local businesses can support WAC events through in-kind donations, such as meals.
 Corporations may support WAC through employee volunteer programs and event sponsorship.
 With everyone's support, local and international schools and communities are impacted by the students' global education and their local service action.
 Through WAC, there is a role for everyone interested in promoting global and cultural awareness.

 The World Affairs Challenge (WAC) was created by the Center for Teaching International Relations (CTIR) in 1992 as part of what is now the Josef Korbel School of International Studies at the University of Denver.
 It started as a community outreach program to educate students and teachers about global issues.
 In 2010, CTIR became an independent 501(c)3 organization continuing the tradition of the WAC.

 WAC's vision is that every student will develop awareness, understanding and engage in global issues in a way that leads to positive action in the world.

-WAC's mission, through a collaborative problem solving process, is to develop tomorrow’s global leaders.
+WAC's mission is to develop tomorrow’s global leaders.